 Are Bleeding Gums Normal?

 No, bleeding gums are not normal.
+It is one of the most common dental concerns patients have.
 In many cases, bleeding gums are an early warning sign of periodontal disease.
-Periodontal disease, or gum disease, is a bacterial infection of the gums tissue that is caused by the bacteria in plaque.
+Periodontal disease, or gum disease, is a bacterial infection of the gum tissue that is caused by the bacteria in plaque.
 When plaque is not removed from the teeth, the bacteria can make its way to the gum line.